Photo above by Sarah Walker

 Artistic Statement:

 I believe in "art that hurts, provokes and rises in revolt to make the world a better place" (Zentrum für Politische Schönheit, Berlin).
-As a performer and theatre maker, I look for new ways to work collaboratively, cross borders and interdisciplinary boundaries that engage audiences in a twenty-first century way.
+As a performer and artist, I look for new ways to work collaboratively, cross borders and interdisciplinary boundaries that engage audiences in a twenty-first century way.
+My work is in a constant state of change and evolution, but it intersects at theatre, movement and multimedia.
+Through use of surrealism, absurdism, direct audience address and performance, it explores patriarchal and capitalistic power structures that have made us all complicit.
+It always asks the question, how does our past inform our present?
+And specifically, how does a feminist, intersectional lens help us interrogate the systems we live in?

-April Albert is an international theatre maker, performer and lecturer.
-She specialises in creating politically engaged performance in a range of contexts and settings.
-Her solo performance work explores how the historical and cultural resonates in our current social and political experiences.
+April Albert is an international theatremaker, performer and lecturer.
+She creates feminist, political performance work that interrogates how the historical and cultural resonates in our current social and political experiences.
+She received an M.A. in Text and Performance Studies from Royal Academy of Dramatic Art and King's College in London.
+She then began a PhD in Audience Reception Studies, Cultural Policy and Theatre in Germany and the UK, at the Central School of Speech and Drama.
+After a move to Melbourne in 2010 she moved her PhD research to the University of Melbourne, but children, loss and life eventually got in the way.
+She paused her PhD and continued to be an independent researcher, presenting at International Theatre conferences in Europe.
+She is currently back at her PhD research and almost (maybe) finished ( or not).
 Growing up in both the US and Europe, April is multilingual and has studied and performed in Germany, the UK, US and Australia.
-She is also an academic and currently a free-lance lecturer in Theatre, Devising, Cultural Policy, and Arts Management in Naarm (Melbourne) .
-She divides her time between Australia and Berlin.
+She is currently a free-lance lecturer in Theatre, Devising, Cultural Policy, Creative Research Methods and Arts Management in Naarm (Melbourne) .
+She divides her time between Australia and Europe.

-I acknowledges the Wurundjeri people of the eastern Kulin Nations on whose unceded lands she lives and works.
-She respectfully acknowledges their Ancestors and Elders, past and present.
+I acknowledge the Wurundjeri people of the eastern Kulin Nations on whose unceded lands I live, work and create.
+I respectfully acknowledge their Ancestors and Elders, past and present.
+I celebrate and acknowledge the rich history of art-making and storytelling that's happened on the lands of the Kulin Nation.

 All photos below by Matto Lucas

 I believe in "art that hurts, provokes and rises in revolt to make the world a better place" (Zentrum für Politische Schönheit, Berlin).
-As a performer and theatre maker, I look for new ways to work collaboratively, cross borders and interdisciplinary boundaries that engage audiences in a twenty-first century way.
+As a performer and artist, I look for new ways to work collaboratively, cross borders and interdisciplinary boundaries that engage audiences in a twenty-first century way.
+My work is in a constant state of change and evolution, but it intersects at theatre, movement and multimedia.
+Through use of surrealism, absurdism, direct audience address and performance, it explores patriarchal and capitalistic power structures that have made us all complicit.
+It always asks the question, how does our past inform our present?
+And specifically, how does a feminist, intersectional lens help us interrogate the systems we live in?

-April Albert is an international theatre maker, performer and lecturer.
-She specialises in creating politically engaged performance in a range of contexts and settings.
-Her solo performance work explores how the historical and cultural resonates in our current social and political experiences.
+April Albert is an international theatremaker, performer and lecturer.
+She creates feminist, political performance work that interrogates how the historical and cultural resonates in our current social and political experiences.
+She received an M.A. in Text and Performance Studies from Royal Academy of Dramatic Art and King's College in London.
+She then began a PhD in Audience Reception Studies, Cultural Policy and Theatre in Germany and the UK, at the Central School of Speech and Drama.
+After a move to Melbourne in 2010 she moved her PhD research to the University of Melbourne, but children, loss and life eventually got in the way.
+She paused her PhD and continued to be an independent researcher, presenting at International Theatre conferences in Europe.
+She is currently back at her PhD research and almost (maybe) finished ( or not).
 Growing up in both the US and Europe, April is multilingual and has studied and performed in Germany, the UK, US and Australia.
-She is also an academic and currently a free-lance lecturer in Theatre, Devising, Cultural Policy, and Arts Management in Naarm (Melbourne) .
-She divides her time between Australia and Berlin.
+She is currently a free-lance lecturer in Theatre, Devising, Cultural Policy, Creative Research Methods and Arts Management in Naarm (Melbourne) .
+She divides her time between Australia and Europe.

-I acknowledges the Wurundjeri people of the eastern Kulin Nations on whose unceded lands she lives and works.
-She respectfully acknowledges their Ancestors and Elders, past and present.
+I acknowledge the Wurundjeri people of the eastern Kulin Nations on whose unceded lands I live, work and create.
+I respectfully acknowledge their Ancestors and Elders, past and present.
+I celebrate and acknowledge the rich history of art-making and storytelling that's happened on the lands of the Kulin Nation.

 All photos below by Matto Lucas